-Use playdough and craft germ models for your kids.
-Roll the dough into a ball shape and attach Q-tips on both sides.
 Add googly eyes or pipe cleaners to give it more personality

 Using your germ playdough monster, explain to your child how germs can be harmful to their body and weaken their body’s defences.
 This is a perfect way to combine sensory fun with learning.

 Alternatively, have the kids build their germ out of LEGO or blocks instead as a fun creative activity with LEGO.

 Teaching Germs With Glitter